 My finale VENI project is the Art & Activism: Resilience Techniques in Times of Crisis Conference, taking place Dec.
 13-15.
 We are partnering with the NWO, KNAW, Stedelijk, LUCAS, NICA, Utrecht University, KABK, and the National Museum of World Cultures.
 The program of some sixty speakers is up now at our fancy site.
 Please browse around, register, and come join us with your brilliance.
 My VENI research participants will have special sessions to discuss visual activism and the terms for collaboration they have developed as resilience techniques for continuing to persist as trans*, non-binary and/or queer artists.
 These include Muholi Muholi, Elisha Lim, Gabrielle Le Roux, Yishay Garbasz, and Jackie Baier.
 Many more collaborators and inspirators will also be present on the roundtables and by giving papers.

 Other upcoming presentations include participating in an by-invitation “Gendered Innovations” Symposium at the Royal Palace Amsterdam,

 This fall I was at the Affective Politics of Social Media Symposium organized by fantastic colleagues from Turku, Finland.
 Next week I go to Stockholm for the “Digital Democracy: Critical Perspectives in the Age of Big Data” conference.
-And in the Spring I have had papers accepted at both annual meetings for the College Art Association LA meeting (on the first ever trans art history panel!) and at the Society for Cinema and Media Studies Toronto edition (on trans response videos).
+And in the Spring I have had papers accepted at both annual meetings for the College Art Association LA meeting (on the first ever trans art history panel!) and at the Society for Cinema and Media Studies Toronto edition (on the sovereign politics of trans response videos).
 I hope to meet some of you there!